-The Prohibited List is an international standard identifying substances and methods prohibited in sport.
-The World Anti-Doping Agency (WADA) is responsible for the preparation and publication of the List, which it updates every year effective January 1.
+The Prohibited List is an international standard that identifies substances and methods that are prohibited in sport.
+The World Anti-Doping Agency (WADA) is responsible for the preparation and publication of the Prohibited List, which it updates every year effective January 1.

 Athletes should be aware of the classes of substances that are on the Prohibited List, and should be careful to check the status of any medication they consume to ensure that it won’t result in a positive test.